Konaseema: Geography

 The Godavari delta is surrounded by the tributaries of Vruddha Godavari, Vasishta Godavari, Gautami and Nilarevu rivers.

-After crossing the city of Rajahmundry, the Godavari River bifurcates into two distributaries, the Vruddha Gautami (Gautami Godavari) and the Vasishta Godavari, which then further splits into the Gautami and the Nilarevu.
+After passing the city of Rajahmundry, the Godavari River divides into two distributaries, the Vruddha Gautami (Gautami Godavari) and the Vasishta Godavari, which then further splits into the Gautami and the Nilarevu.
 Similarly, the Vasishta splits into two branches, the Vasishta and the Vainateya.
-These branches form a delta 170 km (105 mi) long along the coast of the Bay of Bengal.
+These branches form a delta 170 km long along the coast of the Bay of Bengal.
 This delta makes up the Konaseema region.

 Amalapuram is the largest town in Konaseema, followed by Razole, Ravulapalem, Kothapeta, and Mummidivaram.

-The arched entrance to the Konaseema region was intended to complement the natural colors of the region's land and plant life.
+The arched entrance to the Konaseema region was intended to complement the natural colours of the region's land and plant life.

 Dindi

-Dindi is a region within the Konaaseema islands which borders the region of Ramarajulanka.
+Dindi is a region within the Konaseema islands which borders the region of Ramarajulanka.

-Dindi is known for its virgin backwaters.
-It features palm-fringed lakes, canals and lagoons dotting the coconut groves.
-Dindi 80 kilometers from Rajahmundry.
+It is known for its virgin backwaters and features palm-fringed lakes, canals, and lagoons dotting the coconut groves.
+It is 80 km from Rajahmundry.

 There are two resorts in Dindi which are constructed on the banks of Godavari river.